Wilson Co. Substance Prevention Coalition

 I have experience serving vulnerable at-risk populations experiencing substance misuse and other challenges.
 I have worked with impoverished demographics within the Wilson County limits for the past two years, serving populations ranging in various ages, ethnicities, and education within a non-profit (501c3) work environment.
 My areas of proficiency include educational development, workforce related training, and personal/behavioral skills training/counseling.
 In September 2017, I became certified to implement a behavioral risk/need assessment known as the Level of Service/Case Management Inventory (LS/CMI) by the Alma Institute and was later certified as a Recovery Coach via the Connecticut Community for Addiction Recovery (CCAR) in October 2018.

 In my current position as coalition director, I oversee several grants that have allowed us to supply our great community with medication lock boxes, medication disposal kits, naloxone kits and education for prevention, treatment and recovery programs.
+I served as Project Director for RCORP-Planning and RCORP Implementation Grants for the duration of the grants.
+Currently, I serve as project director for the HRSA RCORP Impact Grant, the SAMHSA SPF-PFS 23 Grant and co-project director for RCORP Behavioral Healthcare Support Grant.
+I also manage the Opioid Settlement Plan for Wilson County.

 Picture